 Caribou ambassadors will provide information to visitors on caribou in the mountain national parks and Parks Canada’s caribou conservation actions.
 The tasks require good communication skills and the ability to work independently.
 Trail ambassadors will need a reasonable level of fitness, experience in hiking in alpine terrain and be comfortable to speak with visitors on a routine basis.

 Park Stewards are volunteers who participate in short term volunteer stewardship days and projects that give an immediate return to protecting and improving Jasper National Park.
 Park Stewards volunteer on their own pace throughout the year in summer and winter when opportunities arise.
 There is no minimum commitment and you can only say YES to the projects you are available for and interested in.
-This is a great for people with a flexible schedule and ideal for people interested in getting some short term experience.
+This is great for people with a flexible schedule and ideal for people interested in getting some short term experience.
 Some of the areas Park Stewards help with are invasive species removal, litter picks, special events help, trail conditions reporting and much more.
-More in-depth wildlife research and monitoring volunteer opportunities are usually offered to Park Stewards first (such as ecological monitoring or bat emergence counts.)
-Volunteer once a season or as many times as you want.
+The available dates for Park Steward volunteering will be set closer to the summer season.

 Great Canadian Shoreline Cleanups